Step 3 - Assessment

 If your application is approved, APRA will advise in writing of its decision and will include your licence.
 Your licence will set out the date from which it takes effect, and any restrictions or conditions to which you are subject.

-License with conditions
+Licence with conditions

 Depending on the nature of your business, APRA may impose conditions on your licence.
-Some types of licensees such as registrable superannuation entity (RSE) trustees and foreign authorised deposit-taking institutions (ADIs) have standard additional conditions added to their licence.
+Some types of licencees such as registrable superannuation entity (RSE) trustees and foreign authorised deposit-taking institutions (ADIs) have standard additional conditions added to their licence.

 In addition, if your business has a limited business model, APRA is likely to focus its assessment on your ability to meet the aspects of the prudential framework relevant to the proposed business, and may not assess some aspects that would be applicable to a broader service institution.
 Given this, APRA may impose conditions on your licence which limit the lines of business you can offer to those in your original licence application.